rickcnagy/QSTools/modules/qs/README.md

 ####[`util.py`](./util.py)

-Utility functions for inclusion in public QS package API
+Utility functions for inclusion in public QS package API.

+Includes lots of little functions that wouldn't be worth writing normally but end up being super useful over multiple scripts.

+The requirements for functionsto be in this module:
+    - Simple, intuitive
+    - Useful among multiple scripts/modules